educationwarehouse/general-it-knowledge/Writerside/topics/Intermediate-Linux.md

 # Intermediate Linux

+- Common ways to send arguments and options

 * Starting and stopping applications (./, &, fg, bg, jobs, kill, $PATH, ...)
 * Common ways to send arguments and options